 Although one should always be cautious, it has been known for tourists to be given spiked drinks and awaken to find their money and valuables have been stolen, the offer of tea is considered a cultural act of hospitality in Morocco and to reject an offer of Moroccan tea can be taken as an offence.
 As for the reason for considering refusing an invitation to share Moroccan tea as rude, it is because of the fact that Moroccans think of this offer as a way to make relationships and connect with other people.
 The mutual idea that they agree on is that the rite of Moroccan tea is an art form.

 In this article we shall address: The History of Moroccan mint tea; the ingredients of Moroccan mint tea including Gunpowder tea, beetroot or cane sugar, spearmint and additional components; how to prepare Moroccan mint tea and serving Moroccan mint tea.

-Moroccan mint tea, known also as “Berber Whiskey ” or Maghrebi Mint Tea is one of the columns of Moroccan tradition and the Moroccan cuisine.
+Moroccan mint tea, also known as “Berber Whisky ”, “Whisky Marocain, or Maghrebi Mint Tea is one of the pillars of Moroccan tradition and Moroccan cuisine.

 History of Moroccan mint tea